Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-reports-module-as-separate-plugin.md

 build_artifact:
   - value: tc-pjJiURv9Y
     label: ui-c8y
-ticket: MTM-58448
+ticket: no-issue
-version: 1020.0.0
+version: 1021.0.0
 ---
-In the upcoming version the report module is extracted from the Cockpit application and added as a separate plugin.
+In the upcoming version the dashboard manager module is extracted from the Cockpit application and added as a separate plugin.
-This is a first step towards removing the reports module entirely and replacing it with the dashboard manager.
-This change might be a breaking change as the reports module will no longer be part of `@c8y/ngx-components/context-dashboard`, but will be part of `@c8y/ngx-components/report-dashboard`.
+This change might be a breaking change as the dashboard manager module will no longer be part of `@c8y/ngx-components/context-dashboard`, but will be part of `@c8y/ngx-components/dasboard-manager`.

 This change does not affect the layout and UX of the Cockpit application nor does it add any new functionalities.
-As a side effect, a performance improvement might be noticed as reports from now on will be loaded lazily (that is, only when users navigate to the **Reports** page).
+As a side effect, a performance improvement might be noticed as dashboard manager from now on will be loaded lazily (that is, only after main application is loaded).